Rimmuru/RimurusMenu-Docs/index.md

 Name | Description
 ------------- | -------------
-Save Settings | Save current Menu UI settings Controller Support | Allows Controller Support for the menu Embed Scripts | Use 2t1 with through Rimurus Menu
+Save Settings | Save current Menu UI settings
-Max Options | Adjust how many options are shown at once Info Window Pos | Adjust the position of the info windows
+Save Profile | Save your current enabled features (not available for all features) Profiles | Find your saved profiles
+Controller Support | Allows Controller Support for the menu PlayerInfo Window X | Adjust the PlayerInfo Window that shows when hovering over a user in the online list PlayerInfo Window Y | Adjust the PlayerInfo Window that shows when hovering over a user in the online list but up and down

 ### > Menu UI

 Name | Description
 ------------- | -------------
-Primary Colour | Adjust the colour of the highlight option and border Background Colour | Adjust the colour of the background box as well as the Alpha/Transparency Text Colour | Adjust the colour of the text
+Save Ui Profile | Save the ui profile
+UI Profiles | Find your saved ui profiles
+Colours | Submenu to edit the colours of your Menu
 RGB | Make the menu RGB
+Headers | Change or add your own headers by going to `%appdata%\PopstarDevs\2Take1Menu\scripts\Rimuru\UI\Banners` and adding a .png with the resolution 480x200
-Footer position based on background | Set the background alpha to 0 for this to work, the footer will now adjust to how many options are shown
+X Position | Alter the horizontal location of the menu Y Position | Alter the vertical location of the menu Footer position based on background | Set the background alpha to 0 for this to work, the footer will now adjust to how many options are shown
-X Position | Alter the horizontal location of the menu Y Position | Alter the vertical location of the menu Feature Spacing | Adjust the spacing between each feature in the menu Border | Adjust the border size around the menu
+Feature Spacing | Adjust the spacing between each feature in the menu Border | Adjust the border size around the menu
-Text Size | Alter the size of the font used in the menu Headers | Change or add your own headers by going to `%appdata%\PopstarDevs\2Take1Menu\scripts\Rimuru\UI\Banners` and adding a .png with the resolution 480x200
+Fonts | Add your own fonts to be used in rimurus menu `%appdata%\PopstarDevs\2Take1Menu\scripts\Rimuru\UI\Fonts` Text Size | Alter the size of the font used in the menu
-Save UI Profile | Save your UI profile which can then be found in "UI Profiles" UI Profiles | See all your saved UI Profiles
-Refresh UI Profiles | Refresh "UI Profiles" if your newly saved one isn't showing

 ### > Hotkey Notifications